Jiten2210/LearnPlay/play-sample-master/README.md

 # play-java-sample application v2.6 + MongoDB

 This is a starter application that has base setup of Play 2.6 with MongoDB as database (Morphia lib).
-This repository will constantly updated on better changes.
+This repository will constantly updated for better changes.

 Please see the documentation at https://www.playframework.com/documentation/latest/Home for more details.